owenps/Castlemates/README.md

 > Progress Update: Game #1,000
 ```
 This parameter by default is set to `1e6`.
 To disable the progress update messages, set the parameter to `0`.

+## FAQ
+Questions commonly pulled from [this](https://www.reddit.com/r/chess/comments/ojiy7p/top_25_rated_games_ending_in_a_checkmate_by/) reddit post.
+> Doesn't the script only register kingside castling, `0-0`?
+The code actually registers both king and queenside castling.
+The line I think people are referring to is

+`if 'O-O#' in line: # Castlemate found!`

+This will also capture queenside castling since 'O-O-O#' contains 'O-O#' as a substring!

+> Can you do another list with checkmates ending with en passant?

+You're in luck as one has already been done [here](https://github.com/mark-dev/chessfactory-hall-of-fame/blob/master/etc/docs/results/ep-mate.md)